LuiseFreese/mermaid/README.md

 ## Note on AI Usage

-GitHub Copilot has been helpful in this project - not so much for the logic of the app, but for
+GitHub Copilot has been helpful in this project - especially for

 * creating all the countless mermaid diagrams
 * fleshing out examples
 * outlining documentation
 * writing debug- and cleanup scripts
 * hardening deployments and making them idempotent
-* commenting the scripts so that others might understand them more easily.
+* commenting the scripts so that others might understand them more easily

+Still I'm super hesitant to use `Agent` mode - i just love to stay in the driver's seat!

 ## License